laminba2003/blog/content/post/groovify-your-servlets-part-2.md

 {{< / highlight >}}

 You can enhance it later to provide a configuration to the Groovy Script Engine in order to customize the compiler.
 One simple use case would be to apply the TypeChecked or  CompileStatic AST annotation to all source files.
-For further information, please read this article.
+For further information, please read this blog post.

 To load your scripts in your Java applications with the _ScriptManager_ that we created earlier is fairly easy, and unless you can come up with a better solution, make them always implement an interface or extend an abstract Java class so you can perform a cast.
 Reflection is by nature a costly operation due to the process of checking the class, fields, the methods, and so on.